James scores 25 as Lakers top Kings 101-86

 TIP-INS

-Lakers: The previous low by a Lakers opponent this season was 110 points. … Ball missed all six of his 3-point attempts, most of them wide open. … There were plenty of Los Angeles fans in the stands, and several “Let’s Go Lakers” chants in the fourth quarter.
+Lakers: Ball missed all six of his 3-point attempts, most of them wide open. … There were plenty of Los Angeles fans in the stands, and several “Let’s Go Lakers” chants in the fourth quarter.

-Kings: Sacramento’s 44 points in the first half matched a season low. … The Kings had scored 100 or more points in each of their seven previous contests. … Sacramento is now 2-1 in the second game of back-to-back contests this season.
+Kings: Sacramento’s 44 points in the first half matched a season low. … The Kings had scored 100 or more points in each of their seven previous contests. … Sacramento had a season-low 11 assists.

 UP NEXT